insoln/mm-oidc/docs/USER_GUIDE.md

 - If you run multiple Mattermost instances behind the proxy, configure sticky sessions or an external session store so `MMAUTHTOKEN` cookies stay valid across hosts.

 ---

-## Surfacing the instructions to end users

-- The main README links directly to this guide for administrators.
-- CLI/automation steps (packaging, testing, architecture deep dives) continue to live under `docs/`, and the README now points developers to those references instead of duplicating them here.

-Use this document as the canonical reference when rolling out or troubleshooting the plugin; every update must stay in sync with the automated Playwright suites so the documented steps remain accurate.